Defense for Drug Crime Charges in Phoenix

 Uniquely Skilled to Handle Drug Offense Cases

 At MayesTelles, we handle all types of drug offenses and are uniquely adept to do so.
 Many of our attorneys have an extensive background with not only drug-related issues.
 For example, Attorney David Telles used to work for the Drug Enforcement Agency (DEA), Attorney Candy Marrufo used to work with at-risk youths to keep them out of the drug culture and gangs.
+Anyone who has already been arrested should educate themselves on their charges and consult with a Phoenix drug crime attorney to discuss their options for defense.

 We handle all types of misdemeanor and felony drug offenses, including: